cloudmesh-community/fa18-516-08/paper/paper.md

 [@www-GDPR Definitions] lists personal data as defined in Article 4 of GDPR -

-> "‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;"
+> "*personal data* means any information relating to an identified or identifiable natural person (*data subject*); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;"

 In simpler language it could be any information like identification number (US equivalent for SSN),phone number, address, birth date, IP address etc. which can uniquely identify a person.